-When receiving OAuth-protected API calls, PingAccess acts as an OAuth resource server, checking with the PingFederate OAuth authorization server on the validity of the bearer access token it receives from a client.
+When receiving OAuth-protected application programming interface (API) calls, PingAccess acts as an OAuth resource server, checking with the PingFederate OAuth authorization server on the validity of the bearer access token it receives from a client.

-Prior to configuring this option, you must complete the PingFederate administration configuration.
+Before configuring OAuth resource servers, you must finish configuring the PingFederate administration.

-If you plan to use Mutual TLS, you must make two changes to the PingFederate configuration.
+If you plan to use Mutual TLS, you must make two changes to the PingFederate configuration:

-- Enable the use of the secondary HTTPS port in PingFederate by editing the <PF HOME>/ pingfederate/bin/run.properties file and setting the pf.secondary.https.port value to a port value.
-For more information, see the PingFederate documentation. - Modify the openid-configuration.template.json to add the mtls endpoint aliases object, with content defined by RFC-8705.
-For more information about this file, see the PingFederate documentation.
+- 1. Enable the use of the secondary HTTPS port in PingFederate by editing the <pf_install>/pingfederate/bin/run.properties file and setting the pf.secondary.https.port value to a port value.
+For more information, see the PingFederate documentation ... - 2.
+Modify the openid-configuration.template.json file to add the mtls_endpoint_aliases object, with content defined by RFC-8705 □.
+For more information about this file, see the PingFederate documentation □.